stevemandl/libemqtt/README.markdown

 ## Status

 Under development.
-DO NOT USE in a serious development.
-API is not closed, so it could be changed.

-I hope to release the first version in April.
+I am using it in production and it seems to work fine, but it is a work in progress.
+I will do what I can to maintain this project in my spare time, but if the need arises and anyone is interested in taking it over (including Vicente Ruiz), feel free.

 ## Compile